Chau999/chau999.github.io/_news/2023-11-01-australia_visit.md

 ---
 layout: default
 date: 2023-11-01
-blob: "I am visiting the Australian Institute for Machine Learning 🇦🇺 from November onwards!"
 ---
+I am at the Australian Institute for Machine Learning 🇦🇺 as a visiting researcher from November onwards!